 This Is Not Science vs. Religion – Your Mind & Your Brain

-As you’re starting to understand, when these topics come up many people run for safety, saying, “You’re arguing science vs. religion!”
+As you can see, when these topics come up many people run for safety, saying, “You’re arguing science vs. religion!”
 Not so.
 All this medical science is not an argument against religion.
 We at the Neuroscience Research and Development Consultancy value our immortal souls as much as you do.
 Science has no way to study or talk about souls or religious beliefs, so to this extent maybe René Descartes was right.
 It’s likely, or at least quite possible, that this whole other spiritual world exists, heaven, immortal soul, hell, and so on.
-(It is interesting, however, that everybody wants to go to heaven but nobody wants to die.)
+(It is interesting, however, that while everybody wants to go to heaven but nobody wants to die.)

 But the Scans See What They See – Your Mind & Your Brain

-Brain scanning machines go by many big names.
-Magnetic resonance imagers (MRI images).
-Computed tomography (CT or CAT scans).
-Positron Emission Tomography (PET scans).
-Magnetoencephalography (MEG images).
-Near Infrared Spectroscopy (NRIS scans).
-Single Photon Emission Computerized Tomography (SPECT scans).
-But all these big names for big machines are simply recording devices.
+Brain scanning machines go by many big names: Magnetic resonance imagers (MRI images); Computed Axial Tomography (CT or CAT scans); Positron Emission Tomography (PET scans); Magnetoencephalography (MEG images); Near Infrared Spectroscopy (NRIS scans); and Single Photon Emission Computerized Tomography (SPECT scans).
+But all these big machines are simply recording devices.
 It’s like taking a video with your mobile phone.
 It just records what the camera lens sees.
 The fact that God is in his heaven and all’s right with the world does not change what scientists around the world have discovered and seen.
 That is, every time you think a thought, every time you feel an emotion, some part of your brain is working, and working in a way that we can see.
 The active areas of your brain light up on a scanner.
 It’s there.
 It’s real.